 Our commitment to our Christian heritage (founded in partnership with the Reformed Church in America) points us to the deepest engagement in academics and in life.

-- 57% had at least one internship experience; 23% had more than one
+- 57% had at least one internship experience

 Through decades of growth and changes, we’ve stayed true to the things that make us who we are: